Responsible Official: University President

-C. Filing an internal complaint with the Emory University Equal Opportunity Office
+B. Filing an internal complaint with the Emory University Office of Equity and Inclusion

-If a member of the Emory University Community believes that he or she has been the victim of discrimination or discriminatory harassment or has information about discrimination/harassment in the university community, he or she may promptly report, without fear of reprisal, the facts of the incident and the name(s) of the individual(s) involved to the Office of Equal Opportunity Programs, located in Suite 305 of the Administration Building, or call Equal Opportunity Programs at (404) 727-9867.
+If a member of the Emory University community believes that he or she has been the victim of discrimination or discriminatory harassment or has information about discrimination/harassment in the university community, he or she may promptly report, without fear of reprisal, the facts of the incident and the name(s) of the individual(s) involved to the Office of Equity and Inclusion, located in Suite 305 of the Administration Building, or call the Office of Equity and Inclusion at (404) 727-9867.
 This report initiates a complaint.

-Alternatively, a member of the university community may report the situation to his or her immediate supervisor, department head, or Dean, who will immediately notify EOP of the report.
+Alternatively, a member of the university community may report the situation to his or her immediate supervisor, department head, or Dean, who will immediately notify OEI of the report.
 This report initiates a complaint.
-Supervisors must immediately report any complaints they receive or incidents of alleged harassment or discrimination they witness to the Equal Opportunity Programs.
-However, if the complaint relates to a member of Equal Opportunity Programs, the complaint should be directed to the Supervisor of the Director of Equal Opportunity Programs, who shall appoint an appropriate investigator.
+Supervisors must immediately report any complaints they receive or incidents of alleged harassment or discrimination they witness to the Office of Equity and Inclusion.
+However, if the complaint relates to a member of the Office of Equity and Inclusion, the complaint should be directed to the Supervisor of the Director of the Office of Equity and Inclusion, who shall appoint an appropriate investigator.

-The Office of Equal Opportunity Programs (or an alternate investigator, where appropriate) will promptly, fairly and thoroughly investigate all timely claims of harassment and discrimination, regardless of whether such complaints are reduced to writing.
+The Office of Equity and Inclusion (or an alternate investigator, where appropriate) will promptly, fairly and thoroughly investigate all timely claims of harassment and discrimination, regardless of whether such complaints are reduced to writing.
 All complaints of discrimination and harassment will be treated in the strictest confidence possible under the particular circumstances.